rybern/mstan/README.md

 This repository contains:
- * **`mstan`**, a compiler that implements a "swappable module" system for the Stan language.
+ * **`mstan`**, a compiler that implements a "swappable module" system for [Stan](https://mc-stan.org/).
 See [this blog post](https://statmodeling.stat.columbia.edu/2021/11/19/drawing-maps-of-model-space-with-modular-stan/) for an introduction and check out [the website](http://ryanbe.me/modular-stan.html) for interactive visualizations of modular programs.
  * **`model_search.py`**, a simple proof-of-concept model search for the network of models.
  * **`mstan-server`**, the backend server for [the Modular Stan website](http://ryanbe.me/modular-stan.html).

+**Please keep in mind that this is a research prototype.
+You are likely to encounter bugs and unimplemented features.**

 # Installation
  1. Install [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).